MicrosoftDocs/ATADocs/ATPDocs/suspicious-activity-guide.md

 **Investigation**

 1. Is the source machine (**Originating from…**) a DNS server?
 If yes, then this is probably a false positive.
 To validate, click on the alert to get to its details page.
 In the table, under **Query**, check which domains were queried.
 Are these existing domains?
 If yes, then **Close** the suspicious activity (it is a false positive).
-In addition, make sure UDP port 53 is open between ATP Gateways and the source computer to prevent future false positives.
+In addition, make sure UDP port 53 is open between ATP Standalone Sensors and the source computer to prevent future false positives.

 2. Is the source machine running a security scanner?
 If yes, **Exclude the entities** in ATP, either directly with **Close and exclude** or via the **Exclusion** page (under **Configuration** – available for ATP admins).